3141592658979/ArduCam-mini-2MP-0V2640/README.md

 ### Class Methods

 ### init()
-Init must be called to initialize callback functions for receiving jpeg images.
+The init() method must be called to initialize callback functions for receiving jpeg images.

 #### Example
 ```
 agentCam.init();
 ```

+### setCallBack(cb)
+The setCallBack(cb) method changes the callback called when a jpeg is received from the device.

 ## Class Usage - Device